wilsonmar/wilsonmar.github.io/_posts/2017-10-31-owasp-testing.md

    7. <a target="_blank" href="http://www.pentest-standard.org/index.php/Reporting">Reporting</a>
    <br /><br />

-The PTES <a target="_blank" href="http://www.pentest-standard.org/index.php/PTES_Technical_Guidelines">Technical Guidelines</a> may seem obsolete because it's from 2014.
+The PTES <a target="_blank" href="http://www.pentest-standard.org/index.php/PTES_Technical_Guidelines">Technical Guidelines</a> is an "oldie but goodie" because it's from 2014.

 ## OWASP items